-The study of Computer Science is fast pace due to continual technological advances.
+The study of Computer Science is fast paced due to continual technological advances.
 Our department, made up of subject specialists, are at the forefront of the teaching of Computing Science.
-We are a Computing at School lead school within the Network of Excellence in Computer Science Teaching and one of our members is a Master Teacher of Computer Science.
-We believe in offering an experience in the most up to date technologies and software platforms.
+We are a lead school within the Network of Excellence in Computer Science Teaching, and we believe in offering an experience in the most up to date technologies and software platforms.
 There are two strands students can follow: academic or vocational.

-We offer a balanced and broad curriculum that focusses both on skills and knowledge acquisition through carefully selected units of work.
-The main skill that is developed is computational thinking and programming and this is revisited yearly to develop and embed these skills.
+We offer a balanced and broad curriculum that focuses both on skills and knowledge acquisition through carefully selected units of work.
+The main skill that is developed is computational thinking and programming, which is revisited yearly to develop and embed these skills.
 We adopt a structured approach of PRIMM (Predict, Run, Investigate, Modify and Make) where feasible.

 Knowledge topics are not revisited but rather built upon.
 The SOW is designed to identify links to prior topics which can be recapped.
 Students are encouraged to think of the bigger picture and make links including cross curricular links.